makapuf/bitbox-0xFF/TUTORIAL.md

 The 16 versatile tiles can have sky, kill or blocking behaviors, as well as many other special ones as will be shown after (ice, trampoline, ...).

-# Music and SFX

-Music will be encoded also as tiles.
-We will be using the chiptune engine of the bitbox but encoded as colors.
-The chiptune engine is based on LFT as ported by @pulkomandy and mostly works with macros : instruments are macros to trigger voices oscillators and then patterns encode notes.

-###Instruments
-Your game will encode instruments in a tile, with 16 instruments of 16 macro steps.
-They will also serve as SFX definitions.
-### Patterns
-A pattern is 16 steps like a mini piano roll
-### Songs
-Whole songs can be specified by level.
-A song references a list of patterns by its pixel to tile mapping.
-A tile on the right of the pixel can be used to define a